Make Your Next Trip Extraordinary

 Best Time to Go

 January through March is cooler—which in this part of the world means temperatures in the high 70s and low 80s.
-Designers descend upon the city for the Shopping Festival, typically in January, and the Dubai World Cup (the legendary horse race known with the $10-million prize) usually occurs at the end of March.
+Designers descend upon the city for the Shopping Festival, typically in January, and the Dubai World Cup (the legendary horse race with a $10-million prize) usually occurs at the end of March.

 Worst Times to Go